HPA Undergraduate Program Learning Objectives

-Pre-major students, non-degree students, students transferring into Penn State from another school, and any other students not yet in the HPA major can get information about HPA from your HPA’s department adviser.
-If you'd like to schedule an appointment with your adivser, use the Starfish adivsing tool.
+Pre-major students, change of major students, students transferring into Penn State from another school, and any other students not yet in the HPA major can get information about HPA from your HPA’s department adviser.
+If you'd like to schedule an appointment with your adviser, use the Starfish advising tool.

 You should schedule an appointment to discuss any of the following with your adviser.

 Information on minors